 In compliance with guidelines of the Financial Industry Regulatory Authority, or FINRA, the maximum consideration or discount to be received by any FINRA member or independent broker dealer may not exceed 8% of the aggregate amount of the securities offered pursuant to this prospectus and any applicable prospectus supplement.

 LEGAL MATTERS

-Unless otherwise indicated in the applicable prospectus supplement, the validity of the securities offered by this prospectus, and any supplement thereto, will be passed upon for us by Cooley LLP, San Francisco, California.
+Unless otherwise indicated in the applicable prospectus supplement, Cooley LLP, San Francisco, California, will pass upon the validity of the securities offered by this prospectus and any supplement thereto.

 EXPERTS